mattmccormick/docs/craigslistbest_practices_md.md

 - Do not include company names or logos in your posts.
 - Do not include a URL/website in the body of the ad.
 - Do not leave out contact information.
-- Avoid words like "free" They sound scammy.
+- Avoid words like "free."
+They sound scammy to Craigslist.
 - Try not to post while on vacation or outside of your city/state/country.
 - Don't use the same computer to create spam.
 - Don't hide information from tenants (e.g. "Call us for pricing").